Third cycle (doctoral) Education and Training

 The yearly control is an obligatory part of the student’s education plan, which is required by all universities.
 Routines and forms for the follow-up can be found below:

 Changes in Study Plan

-You have to inform the Educational administrator of any changes in your individual study plan, research plan, financial plan, supervisor(s) and mentor.
+You have to inform the study administrator of any changes in your individual study plan, research plan, financial plan, and mentor.
 Please use the form "MTC Changes form" (See link below) for those changes.